FRANCYZXZ/federated-backdoor-mitigation/README.md

 This phase simulates a privacy breach where a curious server attempts to recover private training data from shared gradients.
 It targets the malicious client's updates to reconstruct the specific poisoned image used for the attack.

 To execute, set `reconstruction_only: true` in `config.yaml` and run:
 ```bash
 python main.py
 ```

 ### Phase 3: Machine Unlearning
 This module performs a reactive defense.
 Once the poisoned image is reconstructed, the global model undergoes a targeted fine-tuning process (unlearning).
 This procedure forces the model to associate the malicious trigger with its original correct class, effectively neutralizing the backdoor.
 ```bash
 python unlearning.py
 ```

 ### Phase 4: Verification and Inference

-The final stage evaluates the Attack Success Rate (ASR) and global model accuracy.
-It verifies the effectiveness of the chosen defense (either the preventive FL-Defender or the reactive Unlearning) by testing the model against the reconstructed triggers.
+The final stage evaluates the Attack Success Rate (ASR) and global model accuracy against the reconstructed triggers.
 ```bash
 python predict.py
 ```

 ## Directory Structure

-To maintain a clean environment, the framework automatically organizes outputs as follows:
+To maintain a clean environment, the framework automatically organizes outputs as follows (these paths are preserved as volumes when using Docker):

 ```text
 model_checkpoints/